reshashettyy/Profected/README.md

 - In order to test multiple people on call, the user should open up a private/incognito window with the localhost and they can join in with another username.

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=13352842)

+### User Profile
+- Retrieves the user's profile information from the server using a fetch request with the user's ID token for authentication.
+- The profile information includes both user and details data, which are stored in the userProfile state.
+- Users can edit their profile details by clicking the "Edit Details" button, which switches the view to editable text fields.
+- Users can save their changes by clicking the "Save" button, which sends a POST request to the server with the updated details.
+- If the update is successful, the profile information is refreshed to reflect the changes.
+- A "Cancel" button is provided to discard changes and exit editing mode.
+- Conditional Rendering is used to find differences between "professional" and "student" user types, displaying relevant details for each.
+- Uses Material-UI components and styling for a consistent and modern user interface

 # MSci 342 - Project template